This article was last updated on April 26

-I recently visited some friends for dinner at their new apartment, which is in a large 300 unit complex.
+I recently visited some friends for dinner at their new apartment in a large 300 unit complex.
 After dinner, when I got back to where I had parked I saw the parking space was empty.
 After a feeling of utter dread and panic, I frantically searched around thinking that perhaps I was mistaken about where I had parked; but after a couple of rounds of searching the parking lot I knew that my car was gone.
 Initially I thought my car had been stolen, but then noticed a small and obscure towing sign with a company contact number.
 Given it was a decent neighborhood and I was not in a resident parking space, I slowly realized the car was most likely towed rather than stolen.

 So I called the towing company and sure enough they had my car.
 I tried to tell the company that I had legally parked, but could not negotiate with them since they said they were just working on the apartment management group’s instructions.
 Also, typical of most towing companies who rarely need to worry about customer service or satisfaction, they were rude and offered little in terms of recourse to resolve my situation.
 Given I needed the car for getting to work the next day, I went with one of friends to pick it up.
 After paying the $150 towing charge I was able to retrieve my car, but suffice to say I was not a happy camper.